Soap-jpg/ALT_F4_HEALTH_CHATBOT/README.md

-Arogya Mitra: AI-Powered Public Health Chatbot
-Arogya Mitra (Health Companion) is an intelligent, multilingual chatbot designed to provide accessible and reliable medical information to users in rural and semi-urban areas, with a focus on optimizing for low-network conditions.
+Arogya Mitra : Your AI Health Companion on WhatsApp
+In many parts of India, getting quick and reliable health information is a real challenge.
+Slow internet and language barriers can make it difficult for people in rural and semi-urban areas to get the answers they need.
+Sehat Saathi (Health Companion) was built to solve this problem.

-The chatbot operates on WhatsApp and can understand and respond to user queries in English, Hindi, and Odia.
-It leverages a powerful AI model to answer questions based on the MedQA dataset while ensuring a responsive and user-friendly experience.
+It's a smart, friendly chatbot on WhatsApp that provides easy-to-understand medical information in English, Hindi, and Odia.
+We've optimized it to work even on slow connections, ensuring that reliable health knowledge is just a message away.

-Key Features
-Conversational AI: Powered by a large language model (via OpenRouter) to understand and answer a wide range of medical questions.

-Multilingual Support: Seamlessly communicates in English, Hindi, and Odia based on the user's prompt.

-Conversational Memory: Uses Redis to remember the context of the last few messages, allowing for natural, multi-turn follow-up questions.

-Instant Feedback for Slow Networks: Immediately sends a "Got it.
-Thinking..." message to reassure users on slow connections, then sends the full response when ready.

-Image Recognition (Multimodal): Users can send images of medical concerns (e.g., skin rashes, insect bites) and receive an AI-powered analysis.

-Unanswered Query Logging: Automatically logs questions the AI cannot answer to a text file for future analysis and improvement.
+✨ What It Can Do
+Ask Anything, Get Answers: Get clear answers to a wide range of medical questions, powered by a powerful AI trained on trusted medical knowledge.

+Speaks Your Language: Chat naturally in English, Hindi, or Odia.
+The bot automatically detects the language and replies in the same one.

+Remembers Your Conversation: Ask follow-up questions without having to repeat yourself.
+The bot uses Redis to remember the context of your chat.

+Works on Slow Networks: We built this with low connectivity in mind.
+You'll get an instant "Got it, thinking..." message, so you know your query is being handled, even if your network is slow.

+Analyze Health Images: Send a picture of a skin rash or an insect bite, and the AI can analyze it and provide helpful information.

+Always Improving: If the bot can't answer a question, it logs it anonymously so we can improve its knowledge base over time.

-Responsible AI: Includes a mandatory disclaimer with every response to ensure users seek professional medical advice.
+Safe and Responsible: Every answer includes a clear disclaimer reminding users to consult a professional doctor for medical advice.

- Architecture
+🏗️ How It's Built
-The application is built on a modern, decoupled backend architecture:
+The app is a modern backend service designed for reliability and speed:

-Frontend (WhatsApp): Users interact with the bot through the familiar WhatsApp interface.
+The User: Interacts with the bot on WhatsApp.

-Messaging Gateway (Twilio): Twilio's API for WhatsApp receives incoming messages and sends outgoing replies.

-Backend Server (Node.js & Express): The core of the application.
-It handles incoming webhooks, manages conversation state, and orchestrates communication between services.

-Short-Term Memory (Redis): Stores recent conversation history for each user, enabling contextual understanding.
+The Gateway: Twilio securely handles all incoming and outgoing WhatsApp messages.

+The Brain: A Node.js & Express server manages all the logic, from handling requests to managing conversation state.

+The Memory: Redis provides a super-fast, short-term memory for each user's conversation.

-AI Brain (OpenRouter): Provides access to various large language models to generate intelligent and context-aware responses.
+The Knowledge: OpenRouter gives us access to powerful large language models (like Llama 3 and Gemini Pro Vision) to understand and answer questions.

 🛠️ Tech Stack
 Backend: Node.js, Express.js

-AI: OpenRouter (for models like Llama 3, Gemini Pro Vision)
+AI: OpenRouter (Llama 3, Gemini Pro Vision)

 Messaging: Twilio API for WhatsApp

-Database: Redis (for caching and session management)

-Deployment: ngrok for local development tunneling

-🚀 Getting Started
+In-Memory Store: Redis

+Local Tunneling: ngrok

+🚀 Get It Running
-Follow these steps to set up and run the project locally.
+Want to run the project yourself?
+Here’s how to get started.

-Prerequisites
+You'll Need:
-Node.js (v16 or later)
+Node.js (v16+)

-Redis installed and running locally, or a cloud Redis instance.
+Redis installed locally or on the cloud.

-An ngrok account for local development.

-Accounts for Twilio and OpenRouter.
+Accounts for ngrok, Twilio, and OpenRouter.

-Installation
+Setup Steps:
-Clone the repository:
+Clone the project:

 git clone <your-repository-url>
 cd health_chatbot

-Install dependencies:
+Install the dependencies:

 npm install

-Set up environment variables:
+Set up your environment variables:
-Create a file named .env in the root of the project and add the following keys.
+Create a .env file in the root folder and add your secret keys.

-# Server Configuration
+# Server Port
 PORT=3001

-# Twilio Credentials
+# Twilio API Keys
 TWILIO_ACCOUNT_SID="ACxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 TWILIO_AUTH_TOKEN="your_auth_token_here"

 # OpenRouter API Key
 OPENROUTER_API_KEY="sk-or-xxxxxxxxxxxxxxxxxxxxxxx"

-# Redis Connection URL (optional, defaults to localhost)
+# Redis URL (defaults to localhost if you leave it out)
 REDIS_URL="redis://localhost:6379"

-Running the Application
+Launching the Bot:
 Start the server:

 npm run dev

-The server will start, typically on port 3001.

-Expose your server with ngrok:
+Create a public URL with ngrok:
-In a new terminal window, run:
+In a new terminal, run:

 ngrok http 3001

-Copy the public https://<your-id>.ngrok-free.app URL.
+Copy the public https://<...>.ngrok-free.app URL.

-Configure the Twilio Webhook:
+Connect Twilio to your server:

 Go to your Twilio WhatsApp Sandbox settings.

-In the "WHEN A MESSAGE COMES IN" field, paste your ngrok URL and append the route: https://<your-id>.ngrok-free.app/api/chat/webhook.
+In the "WHEN A MESSAGE COMES IN" field, paste your ngrok URL and add the path: /api/chat/webhook.

-Set the method to HTTP POST and save.
+Make sure the method is HTTP POST and save.

-Start Chatting
+Start Chatting!
-Send a message from your phone to the Twilio Sandbox number on WhatsApp to start interacting with your bot.
+You're all set.
+Send a message to your Twilio Sandbox number on WhatsApp and start a conversation.